Andrei-Paul/proxmox/etc/pve/qemu-server/README.md

 ### System / General Setup
 ```
 -> DNS Server Settings
+    -> DNS Servers
+        -> 1.1.1.1
+            -> one.one.one.one
+        -> 8.8.4.4
+           Address
+           Enter IP addresses to be used by the system for DNS resolution.
+These are also used for the DHCP service, DNS Forwarder and DNS Resolver when it has DNS Query Forwarding enabled.
+            -> dns.google
+               Hostname
+               Enter the DNS Server Hostname for TLS Verification in the DNS Resolver (optional).
     -> DNS Server Override: ☐ Allow DNS server list to be overridden by DHCP/PPP on WAN
 -> webConfigurator
     -> Top Navigation: Fixed (Remains visible at top of page)